francotheengineer/Flood_detector/README.md

     `determine flood water colour range -> replace with a narrower range of colour -> do for both train and inference images`
 3. Test more modern CNNs such as Inception-V3 and compare results

-4. I spent quite some time dealing with the enormous images from the souce about.
+4. I spent quite some time dealing with the enormous images from the souce.
 This was impossible to deal with in OpenCV due to 2^32 pixel limits.
 I resized with GIMP then read into OpenCV, change your slicing window accordingly!
 This flag can also work when the images are lower than the limit but use too much ram:

 ```org_image = cv2.imread(image_path, cv2.IMREAD_REDUCED_COLOR_8)```